azraerl/serenity/README.md

 ### Tweaking the Game Settings

-I highly recommend using [BethINI](https://www.nexusmods.com/skyrimspecialedition/mods/4875) which is included in this Modlist (can be found in `MO2/tools/BethINI`).
+I highly recommend using [BethINI](https://www.nexusmods.com/skyrimspecialedition/mods/4875) which is included in this Modlist (can be found in `MO2/tools/BethINI`) in case if you struggle with fps/performance.
 I recommend tweaking the `Detail` section for more FPS:

 - `Shadow Resolution`: Very big one.
 A good balance is `2048` which is the borderline between high FPS drainage and garbage looking shadows.
 - `Ambient Occlusion`: Highly recommended to turn either this or your ENB version off.
 Do not have the game AO and an ENB AO turned on at the same time.
 - `Remove Shadows`: If you really struggle, use this.
 This will disable all Shadows (not recommended)

+Additionally, you might want to tweak iMinGrassSize in the Veydosebrom Regions.ini - increasing value reduces density / detalisation of grass and so increases fps.

 ### Zoomed in Display